JakeRoyRandall/hold-please/README.md

 `--normalize` scales the rendered non-silent PCM to the 16-bit peak after gain and fades.
 Stereo channels share one scale factor to preserve their balance.
 Silence stays silent; without the option output is unchanged.
 Normalization overrides absolute gain loudness, so use gain zero for silence.

 `--inspect-json` prints numeric metadata as JSON without rendering PCM or creating a file: sample_rate, duration_seconds, frames, channels, bytes (including WAV header), peak_frequency_hz.
 It is mutually exclusive with text `--inspect`.

+Sequence files may include blank lines and whole-line # comments, including Unicode comments.
+Inline comments remain invalid.
+Files retain the 64 KiB UTF-8 limit; comments-only input is rejected as an empty score.